missukrof/project-okko-final/README.md

 ## Output
 table with movies list for specific user and calculated score and rank for each movie.
 ## How to run
-1. "poetry export -f requirements.txt --output requirements.txt" - copy required poetry settings
+Step 1: "poetry export -f requirements.txt --output requirements.txt" - copy required poetry settings
+Step 2:
-2. - if mac: run "start.sh"
+- if mac: run "start.sh"
 - if windows: "docker-compose up -d --build"
 App is running in localhost